igrishaev/pg2/docs/json.md

                            :decode set}}})]}))
 ~~~

-The `object-mapper` function accepts even more options but we skip them for now.
+`object-mapper` accepts even more options but we'll skip them for now.

-Now that you have a mapper, pass it into a config:
+Now that you have a mapper, pass it into config:

 ~~~clojure
 (def config